Self

 4. Use it to your advantage.

-Often what we envy in others is actually a reflection of what we actually desire in ourselves (and are perhaps too ashamed or unsure of where to start).
-Many articles point to fear or anxiety as root causes of jealousy.
+Often, what we envy in others reflects what we desire in ourselves, and perhaps are too ashamed or unsure of where to start.
+Many articles point to fear or anxiety as the root cause of jealousy.

 And while that's true in some cases, it's also true that change or growth starts in a place of being uncomfortable.
-Ever really felt like getting out of your cozy bed on a cold Monday morning, or leaving that vacation on the beautiful all-inclusive beach resort behind?
-Definitely not!
+Ever really felt like getting out of your cozy bed on a cold Monday morning or leaving that vacation on the beautiful all-inclusive beach resort behind?
+Not!

-It’s OK to feel scared or anxious about what you don’t know or understand or leave your comfort zone — and I believe the feeling of jealousy you have confirms how uncomfortable it is not to know what, or how, to get what you truly want or desire.
+It’s OK to feel scared or anxious about what you don’t know or understand or to leave your comfort zone.
+The feeling of jealousy confirms how uncomfortable it is not to know how to get what you truly want or desire.

 5. Pay attention to what it's telling you.